UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

 .. note::

-   Since the newest Python package modules on UPPMAX and HPC2N do not contain CUDA, we will use Python 3.9.x for these examples.
    There is some problem with PyTorch under the ML package on UPPMAX, so you need to use the virtual environment

 .. tabs::